 - If you are stuck worrying about your spouse’s former sexual experiences, strive to accept being “second.”
 In my experience, people who get stuck are struggling with not being their mates “first and only” sexual partner.
 Accepting that your spouse has had other sexual experiences does not mean your sex life can’t be wonderful.
 If you are “exclusive in their heart” now, then strive to rest in that assurance.

 With intentional effort, Luisa and Ramon were able to overcome their sexual frustrations.
-First, they worked together to create opportunities for lovemaking to occur.
+First, they worked together to create opportunities for positive sexual experiences.
 Given Ramon’s back problems, the couple had to be more intentional and rely less on night-time spontaneity to present them with opportunities to engage in sex.
 They began periodically meeting at home for lunch while the kids were at school, and they planned other opportune times to connect sexually.

 Second, Luisa began to work on how her fear ghost was influencing her to misjudge her husband’s heart.
 She made a list of triggers (behaviors, words and feelings) that activated her fear and what actions she took when upset.
 She and Ramon then worked together over time to help her reduce the ghost’s influence on their marriage.
 Eventually, her fears decreased significantly.
 As their relational and sexual communication increased over time, a strong sexual intimacy developed.